acid-info/logos.co/zones.md

 We expect this transaction to take place in Q3/Q4 2022, after which time the land will be transferred to a non-profit foundation which is held accountable by anyone who volunteers to live on the island through a set of governance smart contracts

+Logos is building a network of assets on chain, starting with a nature and wildlife preservation in Europe.
+Each parcel of land is an NFT that can be owned collectively by the DAO collectively or by individuals.
+It is a DAO, or Decentralized Autonomous Organization, meaning it is managed by the community.

+Why put land on the blockchain?

+Digitizing physical assets democratizes access, increases transparency, removes gatekeepers, and reduces complexity.
+Putting land on chain has several benefits:

+    Instant land transfers, reduced legal complexity
+    Democratization of ownership through crowdfunding.
+Currently land is only available to large investors who can afford an entire parcel.
+    Open, transparent, programmable digital records

+How do I get involved?

+Stay in touch on twitter @logosblockchain, and join the Discord!
+We have lots of interesting discussions happening around DAO structure, land rights and governance, urban planning, and more.

+What will the land be used for?

+As part of the DAO, you can help vote and execute on what happens with the land.